Motivic Homotopy Groups of Spheres and Free Summands of Stably Free Modules

-Some of our sources, particularly \cite{Dugger2010}, \cite{Gheorghe2017}, \cite{Isaksen2022} and other works on the motivic Adams spectral sequence, work over the ground field $\C$.
-Using \cite{Rondigs2008a}, for the purposes of calculating $\pi_{s,w}(\one^\wedge_p)$, we can safely replace $\C$ by an arbitrary algebraically closed field $k$ of characteristic $0$.
+Some of our sources, particularly \cite{Dugger2010}, \cite{Gheorghe2017}, \cite{Isaksen2022} and other works on the motivic Adams and Adams–Novikov spectral sequences, work over the ground field $\C$.
+For the purposes of calculating $\pi_{s,w}(\one^\wedge_p)$, we can use \cite{Rondigs2008a} to replace $\C$ by an arbitrary algebraically closed field $k$ of characteristic $0$.
 We ultimately wish to apply our calculations, in Section \ref{sec:appl-sect-stief}, in the case where $k = \bar \Q$, which is the most general available to us.
 It imposes essentially no extra cost to work throughout over a general algebraically closed field $k$ of characteristic $0$.

-The calculations of homotopy groups in this paper all hold over an algebraically closed field $k$ of characteristic $\ell > 0$, at the possible cost of replacing $\pi_{s,w}(X)$ by $\Z[\ell^{-1}] \tensor_\Z \pi_{s,w}(X)$.
-In fact, the calculations here, and knowledge of the Milnor--Witt $K$-theory, suffice to determine the analogous calculations over even more general fields.
-We refer the interested reader to \cite[Theorem 1.1]{Bachmann2025}.